fletchjp/MERG-Arduino-Software/README.md

  # MERG-Arduino-Software

+ ## Update March 2026

+ I have not been adding to this repository for a long time.
+I do look things up sometimes.

+ I need to have a review and see what could be added by way of explanation.

  ## Moving files elsewhere

  WATCH OUT.
 This repository has become rather large and rambling and I am going to look at ways to separate it out into some smaller ones.